 In 2011 the global healthcare company GlaxoSmithKline (GSK) became the first company to achieve the Carbon Trust Standard on a global basis, with the company successfully measuring, managing and reducing emissions across operations spanning 200 sites in 65 countries.
 Each subsequent successful certification has helped the company track its progress towards its ambitious goal of reducing carbon emissions by 25% between 2010 and 2020.

-After the launch of the Carbon Trust Standard for Water in 2013, GSK also became the first business to achieve this certification across significant global operations.
+After the launch of the Carbon Trust Standard for Water in 2013, GSK also became the first business to achieve this certification across their global operations.
 This has been used to help the company take action to reduce the more than 14 million cubic metres of water it uses each year across its research labs, manufacturing sites and offices.

 GSK systematically works with its sites to identify water reduction opportunities, implementing greater efficiency in cleaning procedures and investing in more efficient equipment, at the same time as monitoring and repairing any leaks.
 This approach to reduction is aligned with a focus on good water stewardship, with all of the company’s pharmaceutical and consumer healthcare manufacturing sites having completed risk assessments on water use and making plans to address any identified risks.